st4rk/PkgDecrypt/README.md

 ```

 # Changelog:
+### 1.3.2-1
+* make_key now validates input files and refuses to create key if it fails.
+New flag --force could be used if old behavior desired,
+* QoL only release.
 ### 1.3.2
 * Added `--queue-length` parameter to control maximum install queue length for DLCs.
 * PSM support bugfix.